majbc1999/weather-wallpaper-script/README.md

-# Desktop background on Windows 10, based on current weather and time
+# Desktop background wallpaper, based on current weather and time
 A python script that changes your computer's desktop background based on current weather and time of the day.
 The weather is obtained from `https://openweathermap.org/` API.

 ## Steps